Alcatraz Gang

 The group received special torture and were taken into torture sessions in order of rank, highest to lowest.
 Coker was the youngest and lowest ranking of the eleven POWs and was taken in last.
 He said he is still grateful for every minute the others held out.
 During the end of his session, something changed and the session stopped, which the POWs thought was because of a political decision from higher authorities to stop the sessions.
 All of the prisoners except Storz were moved to other prisons in December 1969.
 Storz, debilitated from sickness and untreated injuries, was left behind and died in captivity on 23 April 1970.

-When all the POWs were released from North Vietnam in February and March 1973 (Operation Homecoming), so much had changed back in the United States that Coker (and Commander Denton) said it was as if "... we weren't here (in America) at all.
+When all the POWs were released from North Vietnam in February and March 1973 (Operation Homecoming), so much had changed back in the United States that Coker (and Denton) said it was as if "... we weren't here (in America) at all.
 We were strangers in our own country, and we didn't like a lot of what we saw".
 Many still have throbbing in joints from the rope torture and Coker's wife says, "In his sleep, he holds up 'the wall'".
 Coker also said, "If you're never tested, you don't know (what you can do)".

-Howard Rutledge died at 55 on 11 June 1984, after an 18 month battle with cancer.
-Harry Jenkins was killed in an aircraft accident on 2 August 1995.
-James Stockdale, who was awarded the Medal of Honor, died on 5 July 2005 after a battle with Alzheimer's disease.
-Jeremiah Denton, who went on to become a Senator, died in 2014.
+Rutledge died at 55 on 11 June 1984, after an 18 month battle with cancer.
+Jenkins was killed in an aircraft accident on 2 August 1995.
+Stockdale, who was awarded the Medal of Honor, died on 5 July 2005 after a battle with Alzheimer's disease.
+Denton, who went on to become a Senator, died in 2014.
 Tanner died on 12 June 2015 at 82.
-Sam Johnson, who served in the House of Representatives, died in 2020.
-This leaves three survivors - George Coker, James Mulligan, and Robert Shumaker.
+Johnson, who served in the House of Representatives, died in 2020.
+Mulligan died on 18 January 2023 at 96.
+This leaves two survivors - Coker, and Shumaker.